MicrosoftDocs/Devices-docs/surface/microsoft-in-region-same-unit-repair.md

 # Microsoft in region same unit repair

 Microsoft can repair many commercial Surface devices via in-region repair facilities.
 If troubleshooting or diagnostics determine that your Surface device needs repair and is eligible for mail-in repair services, you can ship it to Microsoft for repair and return.

 Upon successful repair, Microsoft returns the device to your shipping address.
 (If there are no issues, Microsoft returns your device as is).
 Average turnaround time is 6-12 calendar days depending on your location and supply chain availability.
 The following devices are eligible for same unit repair:

-- Surface Laptop 3 – 13" and 15"
+- Surface Laptop 3 – 13" & 15"
-- Surface Laptop 4 – 13" and 15"
+- Surface Laptop 4 – 13" & 15"
-- Surface Laptop 5 – 13" and 15"
+- Surface Laptop 5 – 13" & 15"
 - Surface Pro 7
 - Surface Pro 7+
 - Surface Pro 8